dirkbosman/node-postgresql-controllers/README.md

 2. Move the business logic of the orders in the `controllers/orders.js` as it's been done for users.
 3. (OPTIONAL) Look into [sequelize](https://sequelize.org/master/), an ORM for SQL

+#### Q: Why create controllers in a project?

+A: Controllers allow us to make:

+- 1 route, chained with promises
+- With multiple methods below the above 1 route
+- You can either use promises or async/await in the controllers

 #### Curl Requests:

 ```